Industrial Production Technology Doctor’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in industrial production tech at each degree level.
+In the most recent year for which data is available, 11,391 degrees were awarded toIndustrial Production Technology majors across all award levels.
+The following table shows the number of diplomas awarded in Industrial Production Technology at each degree level.

 | Education Level | Number of Grads |